adlarkin/RRT_Star_CPP/README.md

     - the seed chosen is the first line of output from the program

 ## Other Information
+This project was implemented with C++.

 More info on rTree can be found here:
 - https://www.boost.org/doc/libs/1_68_0/libs/geometry/doc/html/geometry/spatial_indexes/introduction.html

-Using double buffer for the drawer (openGL-based) because of dedicated graphics cards:
+Use a double buffer implementation for the drawer (updateScreen() method in Visualization/Drawer.cpp) if you have a dedicated graphics card (if not, single buffer should be used -- single buffer is the default setting in the repository):
 - https://stackoverflow.com/questions/18816882/no-display-transparent-window-with-opengl-2-and-primusrun-on-single-buffer
 - https://stackoverflow.com/questions/28298540/difference-between-single-bufferedglut-single-and-double-buffered-drawingglut